 Key Concept #1: Neuroplasticity

 In the past decade, it has become clear, however, that the brain keeps remodeling itself throughout life.
-One amazing discovery is that parts of the brain (such as the memory center, the hippocampus) keep growing new brain cells even in adult life.
-Another finding is that disorders like depression and anxiety disorders cause damage to the brain, or a kind of 'negative plasticity.'
+One amazing discovery is that parts of the brain (such as the memory center, called the hippocampus) keep growing new brain cells even in adult life.
+Another finding is that disorders like depression and anxiety cause damage to the brain, or a kind of "negative plasticity."
 Other research suggests that treatments of depression and anxiety can actually slow this damage, and possibly even stop and reverse it.

 So what?
 How is that relevant to depression or anxiety?

-In brief, we have realized that 'neuroplasticity,' the ongoing remodeling of brain structure and function, occurs throughout life.
-It can be affected by life experiences, genes, biological agents, and by behavior, as well as by thought patterns.
-Interestingly, exercise and physical activity in general have a major effect on 'neurotrophic factors'-chemicals that stimulate the growth and recovery of brain cells.
+In brief, we have realized that neuroplasticity, the ongoing remodeling of brain structure and function, occurs throughout life.
+It can be affected by life experiences, genes, biological agents, and behavior, as well as by thought patterns.
+Interestingly, exercise and physical activity in general have a major effect on neurotrophic factors—chemicals that stimulate the growth and recovery of brain cells.

 In thinking about neuroplasticity, a patient I call "Hannah W." comes to mind.
 She is described more fully in Heal Your Brain, but in brief, she presented for treatment as a 27-year-old single woman who had a difficult early life with many losses and traumas, and who had experienced over 15 years of severe depression and panic disorder.
 She also had a number of stress-induced medical illnesses including colitis and severe asthma.